takandrew/WEBFilmPVC/README.md

 # Readme
-It's a web app that will analyze polymer photos
+It's a remote system that allows the technologist to evaluate the dynamic thermal stability of PVC films from photographs of the dynamic test results, which will save the technologist's time for research